A home is likely the single biggest purchase you’ll ever make.

 Before buying a house, ask yourself these questions to make sure your purchase is a rational decision:

-- Can I comfortably afford this house?
+- Can I comfortably afford this house — including the taxes?

 - Do the rooms and layout make sense for our family?